-Much like baseball's spring training, dozens of canoers and kayakers flock each year to Inverness to train for the impending start of the marathon canoeing season.
+Much like baseball's spring training, dozens of canoers and kayakers flock each year to Inverness to train for the impending start of

 Marathon canoe racing can refer to a race as short as 45 minutes or as long as 17 hours.